express-in-code-game/excode-design/as-vscode-extention.md

 ## jvm app with webengine rendering: electron-like, but on jvm

 - that would allow to use npm libs for all gui and making an embeded editor for the game
-- it's jvm, but rendering done with browser tabs; possible ?
+- it's jvm, but rendering done with browser tabs; possible ? why not electron?
+- why not electron?
+    - if "one app", than server needs to be embedded (for multithreading)
+    - nodejs threads? how important is jvms multitheading?